Back to News

 Κωνσταντίνος Καβάφης, 1896

 21 May is World Day for Cultural Diversity for Dialogue and Development.
-Here at Cultural Infusion, this is an important day for us to take stock of our position as global leaders in the Diversity, Equity and Inclusion (DEI) space, and to imagine the future.
+This is an opportunity for Cultural Infusion to take stock of our position as global leaders in the Diversity, Equity and Inclusion (DEI) space, and to imagine the future.

 Diversity Day, as this day is commonly called, was created by the United Nations in 2002, following UNESCO’s adoption of the 2001 Universal Declaration on Cultural Diversity.

-But this year we are using the day to look ‘beyond the walls of diversity’, because we know that, for many reasons, people are sick of hearing about ‘diversity’
+This year we are choosing to look ‘beyond the walls of diversity’, because we know that, for many reasons, people are sick of hearing about ‘diversity’

 In the twenty years since the creation of Diversity Day, the pace and drama of our collective human experience has been relentless.
 The global population has grown from 6.3 billion to 7.8 billion increasingly urbanised people.
-A lot of us are exhausted.
+Many of us are exhausted.

 Platforming marginalised and underrepresented people has always been part of Cultural Infusion’s purpose.
 Meantime, technology has invented ever more efficient (and addictive) ways for people to connect online, with social media giving people more ways to tell their own stories and inform a mainstream audience about historical and current events that were not widely known or understood.
-More people now have insight into many of the inequitable structures that persist in our societies and this is slowly leading to better representation in every sphere.
-But some of the biggest new technology platforms encourage polarisation, driving people into extreme ideological positions that create social unrest and even acts of terrorism.
+More people now have more insight into many of the inequitable structures that persist in our societies and this is slowly leading to better representation in every sphere.
+But some of the biggest new technology platforms encourage polarisation, driving people into extreme ideological positions that create social unrest up to and including acts of terror.

 The walls around us today